HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

 **pattern = 2001:db8::$mac$|$id$|$range$|$random$**

 **pattern= $prefix$::$mac$|$eui64$|$id$|$range$|$random$**
-    Patterns allow to design the addresses according to their category.
+    Patterns allow one to design the addresses according to their category.
 See examples section below to make it more clear.

     **$mac$**
         The MAC address from the DHCPv6 request's Link Local Address found in the neighbor cache will be inserted instead of the placeholder.
 It will be stretched over 3 thus octets like 00:11:22:33:44:55 become 0011:2233:4455.